AABelkhiria/double-stage-build/README.md

 This repository contains the following directories:
 - `docker`: Contains a Dockerfile demonstrating best practices for building lightweight, secure containers.
-- `examples`: An example application written in Go, illustrating the multi-stage build process.
+- `examples`: Some example applications, illustrating the multi-stage build process.
 It includes a dedicated README with setup instructions.

 ## Key Features